shadow3312/netflix-clone/README.md

 # Full stack Netflix Clone

-A full stack Netflix clone backed by Python and nailed in frontend by Next.js.
+A fully responsive full stack Netflix clone backed by Python and nailed in frontend by Next.js.
 I wanted a full control on some critical parts for me, like the user registration and the auth flow, so I didn't want to rely on "pre-made" backends.

 Stars⭐
 are welcome ;)